EcstasyH/BCunbounded/README.md

 FM 2024 (Embedded System track)
 Paper 113

-This artifact is distributed as a virtual machine (VM) in OVA format.
-The VM contains an installation of Ubuntu 22.04, along with the required software.
-The VM was created and tested using Oracle VirtualBox 7.0.18 running on a Windows 10 laptop with 16 GB of RAM and an intel i9-12900K CPU 2.50 GHz.
-During production the VM was allocated 4 GB of RAM and 1 processor through VirtualBox.
-The VM account is `vboxuser` and the password is `qwer12321`.

 ## Preparation

 - Mosek solver (v10.2) for solving SDPs.
 - Julia (v1.9.2) for formulating Sum-of-Squares relaxations and translating them into SDPs
 - Mathematica (v12) or Wolfram Engine (v14.0) for posterior verification and plotting graphs.

-Skip this part if  use the virtual machine image  Follow the instructions to prepare the environment:
+(Skip this part if you are using the virtual machine image.)
+Follow the instructions to prepare the environment:
 1. Install Mosek solver (https://www.mosek.com/downloads/) and apply for an academic license via (https://www.mosek.com/products/academic-licenses/)
 2. Install Julia programming language (https://julialang.org/)
 3. Clone this repository from github